krayin/krayin-docs/docs/2.0/prologue/upgrade-guide.md

 2. Extract the downloaded Krayin zip file to the desired deployment location.

-3. Open the terminal and navigate to the root folder of the extracted Krayin folder.
+3. Open the terminal and navigate to the root dictory of the extracted Krayin dictory.

 4. Run the following command in the terminal: